ntrezowan/the-plain/_posts/2016-12-28-digging-into-nslookup.md

           74.125.196.139
 ```

-7. We can enable debugging which will show all the packets exchange information while resolving a DNS record;
+7. Debugging will show all the packet exchanged while resolving a DNS record;
 ```
 PS > nslookup
 Default Server:  cdns01.comcast.net